donalharrison/no1_system/docs/characters/characters.md

 Player & Charater Principles
 - Your character is a device for moving the game & story forward.
-- Roleplaying is making decisions consistent with your characters beliefs, knowledge, and goals
+- Roleplaying is making decisions consistent with your ***character's*** goals, knowledge, & beliefs.
+-

 # Character Creation